yjl9903/dotfiles/README.md

 + [Maccy](https://maccy.app/): Clipboard manager for macOS
 + [Snipaste](https://www.snipaste.com/): A simple but powerful snipping tool, and also allows you to pin the screenshot back onto the screen
 + [Fig](https://fig.io/): Fig adds IDE-style autocomplete to your existing terminal
++ [OpenInTerminal](https://github.com/Ji4n1ng/OpenInTerminal): Finder Toolbar app for macOS to open the current directory in Terminal, iTerm, Hyper or Alacritty.

 ## Windows